Get Help Today(877) 648-4288

 Reach out to a treatment provider and learn how you can create the life you want.

 Debt And Addiction Numbers

-Numerous studies have demonstrated that having a substance use disorder (SUD) can lead to economic challenges and be a barrier to employment.
+Numerous studies have demonstrated that having a SUD can lead to economic challenges and be a barrier to employment.
 According to the U.S. Department of Health and Human Services, people with a SUD can usually maintain sobriety, or get “clean enough,” to undergo a successful job interview.
 However, there is often a cycle of relapse and recovery.
 Many jobs require drug testing and if someone has suffered a recent relapse, they may lose their job and have to start the cycle over again.

 Take action & empower yourself

 Call now to be connected to a treatment provider.

 The ways that drug and alcohol addiction can lead to debt are numerous.
 Those with a SUD take more sick days than those without a SUD, they may have higher difficulty holding down a job, they may face drug-related legal issues, and those with a SUD are more likely to suffer from mental health issues which leads to greater financial difficulty.
 The link between debt and addiction does not only occur from a drug or alcohol addiction.
 Those with a behavioral addiction like gambling can end up in a financial crisis.
 According to the National Council on Problem Gambling, some signs that someone may have gambling addiction include:

 - “There are overdue or unpaid household bills, or the suspected gambler suddenly wants to take over paying the bills.”